Tarzan-0129/complex-todo-list/README.md

-# 📁 Simple Project Management with Laravel, Pusher, and PrimeReact
+# 📁 Simple Project Management with Laravel, and PrimeReact

 This is a simple project management system built with **Laravel** (backend) and **React** (frontend), using **PrimeReact** for UI components.